 When referencing a book chapter, the order changes as follows: authors of the chapter, title of the chapter, "In:" editors/authors of the book, title of the book, edition (if there are more than one), volume (if there are more than one), city, publisher, year, and inclusive pages of the chapter:

 Authors should upload high-quality graphic data for figures.
-For use in the peer review process, the Editorial office accepts ppt, gif, tif, jpg, and eps files.
-Figures may be submitted in these formats.
+For use in the peer review process, figures may be submitted as tif, eps, ppt, gif, and jpg files.
 However, the preferred format is tif or eps, which would be required when the paper is accepted.
-For accepted papers, figures can also be supplied in ppt format if they have passed the Rapid InspectorTM test.
-For line drawings in print and for supplementary material, pdf format is also acceptable.
+Exceptionally at acceptance, ppt format is acceptable and pdf files may be provided for line art (see: http://exchanges.wiley.com/authors/digital-artwork_335.html).

 Figures should be numbered using Arabic numerals.
-All figures should be cited in the text.
+All figures, including supplementary figures, should be cited in the text.
 Each figure requires a separate legend.